Jump In Overdoses Shows Opioid Epidemic Has Worsened

 The analysis was based on about 91 million emergency room visits that occurred between July 2016 and September 2017, including 142,557 visits that were suspected opioid overdoses.

-That survey showed an increase of 29.7 percent in 52 jurisdictions in 45 states between July through September of 2016 and the same period in 2017, according to the report.
+That survey showed an increase of 29.7 percent in 52 jurisdictions in 45 states between July through September 2016 and the same period in 2017, according to the report.

 The researchers also analyzed 45 million emergency department visits that occurred in 16 states during the same period, which included 119,198 suspected opioid overdoses.